 The fabric designed into this underwear is both lightweight and very soft, so you’ll stay cool and dry as you run or workout.
 Designed with Climalite technology, this underwear breathes well and offers effective temperature regulation.

-The fit of these boxer briefs is very comfortable, and the underwear are made to be soft.
-Plus, they feature a lot of flexibility with the elastic designed into the underwear, so they won’t restrict your movement.
+The fit of these boxer briefs is very comfortable, and they are made to be soft.
+Plus, they feature a lot of flexibility with the elastic designed into the underwear so that they won’t restrict your movement.

-While the Adidas Men’s Sport Performance Climalite Boxer Brief Underwear offer a bevy of nice features, they do have some durability issues.
+While the Adidas Men’s Sport Performance Climalite Boxer Brief Underwear offers a bevy of nice features, they do have some durability issues.
 The fabric is known to stretch out after some use.

 These boxer briefs do run on the more expensive end when compared to basic boxers, but they are pretty average in price as far as sports underwear is concerned.
 So, the price isn’t too bad on these boxer briefs.

 Thin material—not durable